 – Other Services: System Co-location, Automated Trading Strategies, Trading Tools

-None of the above has been implemented or will ever be.
+Allegedly none of the above has been implemented or will ever be.

-- Transaction Fees refer to those to be charged in the new platform featured with the world order book, Forex exchange, and everything described in the white paper, but none of that has been delivered yet
+- Transaction Fees refer to those to be charged in the new platform featured with the world order book, Forex exchange, and everything described in the white paper, but none of that has been allegedly delivered yet

-- Coins with fluctuating value, are not suitable for fees payment other than in their market pairs
+- Coins with fluctuating value, are allegedly not suitable for fees payment other than in their market pairs

-- Fees in Liquid are way too low to justify a $105m ICO, not to mention that an additional amount of tokens is still to be released, which is nearly double the original release
+- Fees in Liquid are allegedly way too low to justify a $105m ICO, not to mention that allegedly an additional amount of tokens is still to be released, which is nearly double the original release

-Quoine executives have blatantly stated on several occasions that some of the resources dedicated to Liquid project, were diverted to help Quoine to comply with Japanese regulators.
+It has been alleged that Quoine executives have blatantly stated on several occasions that some of the resources dedicated to Liquid project, were diverted to help Quoine to comply with Japanese regulators.

-That came at the cost of significantly delaying or even abandoning of the goals of the project.
+Reports suggest that came at the cost of significantly delaying or even abandoning of the goals of the project.

-It is clear to us that Qash buyers have financed the project as described in the white paper with the purposes of making good use of the tokens, not with the purpose of fixing Quoine’s financials and operations.
+Consumers reported that Qash buyers have financed the project as described in the white paper with the purposes of making good use of the tokens, not with the purpose of fixing Quoine’s financials and operations.

 Moreover, in regard to the allocation of tokens proceedings, the white paper stated:

-We strongly doubt that any of the above has been maintained:
+It has been alleged that any of the above has been maintained:

-- 20% of 100m would make a hefty $20m of investments in the development of the Liquid platform, but looking at what has been released so far, the result is worth a tiny fraction of what it was supposed to be.
+- 20% of 100m would make a hefty $20m of investments in the development of the Liquid platform, but looking at what has been released so far, the result is allegedly worth a tiny fraction of what it was supposed to be.

-Overall, Quoine has never released a single piece of information about how ICO proceedings have been spent.
+Overall, Quoine allegedly has never released a single piece of information about how ICO proceedings have been spent.